Review validation statistics

 Validation centers on the following statistics.
 For all of these, it reports on confidence intervals:

-• Elusion rate—the percentage of documents that might not be produced, but which are still relevant.
+- Elusion rate—the percentage of unreviewed documents that are predicted as non-relevant, but that are actually relevant.
 The rate is rounded to the nearest single digit (tenth of a percent).

 The calculations for elusion and recall change depending on whether the validation queue uses a cutoff.
 For more information, see How setting a cutoff affects validation statistics.